 While I have completely anglicised, my mother tongue is Afrikaans.
 Out of my three serious relationships, my first two were with Afrikaans girls.
-I only changed my home language to English once I met Andrea, and we moved in together.
+I only changed my home language to English once I moved in with Andrea.

-Having said that, I could speak conversational English when I was very young already.
-I grew up with English as my second language.
-I’m no stranger to the language, and it isn’t one learned purposefully later in life, it’s a natural ‘by-language’ for as long as I can remember.
+Having said that, I could speak conversational English from when I was very young, and grew up with English as my second language.
+I’m no stranger to the tongue, and it isn’t one learned purposefully later in life, it has been a natural ‘by-language’ for as long as I can remember.

-Therefore I chose to write in English.
-While Afrikaans have the most beautiful vocabulary (and swearing capacity) it is just too heavy-handed in grammar and too small in vocabulary for fiction writing.
-While Afrikaans reads and writes beautifully, it also reads and writes with great difficulty, and life is difficult enough, I do not want to battle with my writing as well–it’s my escape, I do not want it to become a job.
+This is why I choose to write in English.
+While Afrikaans has the most beautiful vocabulary (and swearing capacity), it is just too heavy-handed in grammar and too small in vocabulary for fiction writing.
+While Afrikaans reads and writes beautifully, it also reads and writes with great difficulty, and life is difficult enough, I do not want to battle with my writing as well–it’s my escape.
+I do not want it to become a job.
 (A criticism I’ve often given on Afrikaans literature is that the language overpowers the narrative.
 One can get so lost in language that the story is forgotten.)

 Thus: welcome to my paradox, and the errors of my ways.
-I get English grammar very wrong, very often.
+I get English grammar very wrong very often.
 (Just now: I do not know if it is ‘wrong’ or ‘wrongly’!)
-I manage to get ‘is’ and ‘are’ right about 80% of the time, but ‘has’ and ‘have’ still confuses me more than rocket science.
+I get ‘is’ and ‘are’ right about 80% of the time, but ‘has’ and ‘have’ still confuses me more than rocket science.
 My wife corrects me constantly.
 As does the constant influx of red squiggly lines under my writing.
-Some idioms and similes I use are confusing and makes (or is it ‘make’?) no sense because they are direct translations from Afrikaans.
-Bottom line: I get my grammar very wrong, very often.
-(Yes, I know I’ve said that already.
-And no, please do not tell me to go read “Elements of Style“, I have read it several times, and every time I read it, it confuses me even more!)
+Some of the idioms and similes I use are confusing and make (or is it ‘makes’?) no sense simply because they are direct translations from Afrikaans.
+Bottom line: my grammar is a fucking mess.

 “And you call yourself a writer!”

 Yes, I do.
-And this is where I sit on this Sunday morning: I’ve decided to simply write, to concentrate on the story, to tell it as beautifully and viscerally as I can, and not to fret about the technicalities of language too much.
-This is why I have ProWritingAid, and the ever dependent Auntie Flo.
-They will correct my mistakes I make while I go play.
+And this is where I sit on this Sunday morning: I’ve concluded that I simply need to write.
+My job is to concentrate on the story, to tell it as beautifully and viscerally as I can, and not to fret about the technicalities of language too much.
+This is why I have ProWritingAid and the ever dependent First Ladies Editing Squad–they correct my mistakes I make while I play.
 I’m going to go explore the world of the imagination, and trust the editors to clean up my prodigious messes.